 If you live more than five miles from work then you may benefit from some extra kit tweaking and planning…

-Fit your mountain bike with some slick tyres.
+Fit your mountain bike with some slick tyres (this is an old post and the linked content no longer exists).
 Dragging a full-on knobbly along for fifteen miles of tarmac ain’t fun.
 You may have to get some narrower inner tubes too if you’re switching from fat tyres to thin ones.